soup-bowl/soupbowl.io/_posts/2022-03-19-gitpod-review.md

 All **web-based projects** will work on GitPod.

 GitPod is pretty much language-agnostic at this point, since for each workspace they spin you up an **Ubuntu** environment complete with pretty much most common language packages (think what you get when you install xcode on macOS).
 You don't *have* to use this either, as the container comes fully-equipped with **Docker**.
 That means you can spin up whatever container you want that works with your project.
 All exposed ports will have the option of allowing just you to see the project, or make the application URL visible outside (like [ngrok](https://ngrok.com/)).

 For one of my projects - **WordPress Simple SMTP** - I had configured GitPod to immediately grab [MySQL][dm], [WordPress][dw] and [Composer][dc] docker containers, and compile the WordPress container to contain [WordPress CLI][wc].
 This cuts out around about **2-3 minutes of the start-up process**!
-The rest of my script focuses on minimising the setup process by executing a quickstart shell script on the container, so once my GitPod initalisation finishes, I'm greeted with a **fully installed WordPress instance** with the plugin in question already activated and ready to be worked on.
+The rest of my script focuses on minimising the setup process by executing a quick-start shell script on the container, so once my GitPod initialisation finishes, I'm greeted with a **fully installed WordPress instance** with the plugin in question already activated and ready to be worked on.
 Neat, right?

 (If you want to see this script, [you can find it here](https://github.com/soup-bowl/wp-simple-smtp/blob/main/.gitpod.yml)).